Suffering from an abdominal hernia is no fun at all. You can feel pain or discomfort and experience localized swelling on the abdomen or groin.

 Do You Have a Hernia?
 Ask About Hernia Repair Surgery Today

 Dr. Moein at Healthy Life Bariatrics can help you live a hernia-free lifestyle.
 Whether you are experiencing pain, or you merely have a bulge, don’t delay.
-You wouldn’t want your condition to worsen, which can bring with it even greater medical issues in the future.
+You wouldn’t want your hernia problem to get worse.
+Hernias left to worsen can cause additional medical issues.

-By taking care of your hernia early with hernia repair surgery, you can get back on the road to wellness.
+Taking care of your hernia early is the key to maintaining optimal health.
 Dr. Moein is one of few surgeons who is dually trained in bariatric surgery and cosmetic surgery, and he can help you achieve your desired results.